 Did it work?
 You better believe it.
-I always try out new recipes on my family.
+I always rely on my family for feedback on new recipes.
 They are brutally honest, in a nice way, of course.
 We are southern and I did teach them manners.

 After tasting these cookies, my grown kids were quick to see who could call dibs the fastest on leftovers.

-You’ll need a carrot cake mix, one egg, and 1/2 cup butter.
-Mix well with an electric mixer until the mixture forms a dough.
-Let the dough rest in the refrigerator at least 20 minutes.
+Mix the carrot cake mix, egg, and butter well with an electric mixer until the mixture forms a dough.
+Let the dough rest in the refrigerator for at least 20 minutes.

-Roll out the dough and cut with a small round cookie cutter.
-I also used a rabbit cookie cutter to make a few for the grandkids.
+Roll out the dough 1/8 inch thick and cut with a small round cookie cutter.
+I also used a rabbit cookie cutter to make a few larger cookies for the grandkids.

 Bake at 350º F for eight minutes.
-Cool for one minute and place on cookie racks to cool completely.
+Cool for one minute and remove the cookies from the sheet and place on cookie racks to cool completely.